stargate/data-api/CONFIGURATION.md

 | `stargate.jsonapi.operations.database-config.ddl-delay-millis`          | `int`     | `2000`   | Delay between create table and create index to get the schema sync.                                                                                                                                |
 | `stargate.jsonapi.operations.vectorize-enabled`                         | `boolean` | `false`  | Flag to enable server side vectorization.                                                                                                                                              |

+### Cassandra readiness

+When `stargate.jsonapi.operations.database-config.type` is `CASSANDRA`, the `/stargate/health/ready` response includes a `cassandra-connection` check.
+The check obtains a session through the application session cache and executes `SELECT release_version FROM system.local`.

+If `stargate.jsonapi.operations.database-config.fixed-token` is configured, the readiness check uses that token.
+Otherwise it connects with `stargate.jsonapi.operations.database-config.user-name` and `stargate.jsonapi.operations.database-config.password`, which both default to `cassandra`.
+These credentials must be valid even when API clients supply different per-request credentials.
+The check verifies connectivity with the configured default credentials; it does not validate every request-specific credential.

+Readiness polling counts as session access and intentionally keeps the cached session active while polling continues.
+Session acquisition and the validation query each have a five-second timeout, so deployment probe timeouts should allow for both stages.
+The Helm chart defaults the readiness probe timeout to ten seconds.

+For other database types, the check reports UP without accessing the Cassandra session cache.

 ## Jsonapi metering configuration
 *Configuration for jsonapi metering, defined by [JsonApiMetricsConfig.java](io/stargate/sgv2/jsonapi/api/v1/metrics/JsonApiMetricsConfig.java).*